-- 1. Tell the class that they are going to look more closely at examples of Irish Aid's work supports in the Key Partner Countries, and the difference this work makes in the lives of people there. - 2.
-Display and read aloud Results of Irish Aid work: Teacher Resource Sheet (page 15). - 3.
-Acknowledge that it can sometimes be difficult to understand what numbers, percentages and statistics mean.
+- 1. Tell the class that they are going to look more closely at examples of Irish Aid's work supports in the 8 Key Partner Counties, and the difference this work makes in the lives of people there. - 2.
+Display and read aloud Results of Irish Aid work: Teacher Resource Sheet (page 15).

+- 3. Acknowledge that it can sometimes be difficult to understand what numbers, percentages and statistics mean.
 Explain that to make Irish Aid results easier to understand they are going to do an activity based on case study (B). - 4.
-Tell pupils to imagine they live in Malawi in 2010 and all have one small brother/sister.
-They are going to calculate the % of their brothers/sisters who did not have enough good food to grow and be healthy.
+Tell pupils to imagine that they live in Malawi in 2010 and all have one small brother/sister.
+They are going to calculate the % of their brothers/sisters who did not have enough good food to grow properly and be healthy.
 Calculate 47% of the number of pupils present in class and ask that number to stand up (e.g., in a group of 30 children 14 would stand).
 Tell those who remain seated that their brother/sister would have had enough good food in 2010.
-Then calculate 37% of the number of pupils present in class and ask that number to stand up (e.g., in a group of 30 children 11 would stand), telling those who remain seated that their brother/sister would have had enough good food in 2010.
 Then calculate 37% of the number of pupils present in class and ask that number to stand up (e.g., in a group of 30 children 11 would stand), telling those who remain seated that their brother/sister would have had enough good food in 2014. - 5.
-Ask the class if they can see the improvement (e.g., in a group of 30 an additional 3 children had enough good food to grow and be healthy in 2014 compared to in 2010). - 6.
-Explain that Irish Aid support is helping families to farm and buy better food so that small children can grow and be healthy. - 7.
-Ask the class to link the two examples (A) and (B) outlined Results of Irish Aid work: Teacher Resource Sheet with one or more Global Goals. - 8.
-Explain that because the Global Goals are all linked: achieving results for one Goal can also help achieve other Goal(s). - 9.
-Display Global Goals Connections: Teacher Resource Sheet (page 16) which shows links between Goals 2, 3, 4, 14 and 15. - 10.
-Conclude by reminding the class that Irish Aid is working to achieve all 17 Global Goals and ask the class to discuss the difference Ireland, through Irish Aid, is making in the lives of children in the 8 Key Partner Countries.
+Ask the class if they can see the improvement (e.g., in a group of 30 an additional 3 children had enough good food to grow properly and be healthy in 2014 compared to in 2010). - 6.
+Explain that Irish Aid support is helping families to access and grow better food so that small children can grow properly and be healthy. - 7.
+Ask the class to link the two examples (A) and (B) outlined Results of Irish Aid work: Teacher Resource Sheet (page 15) with one or more Global Goals. - 8.
+Explain that because the Global Goals are all linked: achieving results for one Goal can also help achieve other Goal(s).
+For example, helping people to grow more good food means that children eat well and are healthy and therefore better able to concentrate and learn in school.
+Irish Aid is working to achieve every Global Goal. - 9.
+Conclude by asking the class to talk about the difference Ireland, through Irish Aid, is making in the lives of children in its 8 Key Partner Countries.